Export PostgreSQL data

 The recommended way to export data from PostgreSQL for purposes of importing it to YugabyteDB is using the CSV format.

 The recommended way to dump an entire database from PostgreSQL is to use the YugabyteDB

 ysql_dump backup utility, which is in turn derived from PostgreSQL pg_dump.

 $ ysql_dump -d mydatabase > mydatabase-dump.sql

-ysql_dumpmay has been tested on PostgreSQL v11.2, and not work on very new versions of PostgreSQL.
-To export an entire database in these cases, use the pg_dump tool, this is documented in detail in the PostgreSQL documentation on pg_dump.
+ysql_dumpapproach has been tested on PostgreSQL v11.2, and may not work on very new versions of PostgreSQL.
+To export an entire database in these cases, use the pg_dump tool, which is documented in detail in the PostgreSQL documentation on pg_dump.

 Export using COPY

 This is an alternative to using ysql_dump in order to export a single table from the source PostgreSQL database into CSV files.
 This tool allows extracting a subset of rows and/or columns from a table.
 This can be achieved by connecting to the source DB using psql and using the

 COPY mytable TO 'export-1.csv' DELIMITER ',' CSV HEADER;